Snowflake-Labs/sfquickstarts/site/sfguides/src/data_products_data_mesh_dbt/data_products_data_mesh_dbt.md

 ![Select the 'Generate docs on run' option when configuring your dbt Cloud job.](assets/job_run_now.png)

-5. After the run is complete, click Explore from the upper menu bar.
-You should now see your lineage, tests, and documentation coming through successfully.

 ### Additional job features for a data mesh

-- **Continuos integration (CI) jobs:** How can you catch data quality and contract errors, before your production runs?
-That's where [CI jobs](https://docs.getdbt.com/docs/deploy/ci-jobs) can help -- to check data quality on every Pull Request.
+- [**Continuos integration (CI) jobs:**](https://docs.getdbt.com/docs/deploy/ci-jobs) How can you catch data quality and contract errors, before your production runs?
+That's where CI jobs can help -- to check data quality on every Pull Request.
-- **Job chaining:** The [Trigger Job On Completion](https://docs.getdbt.com/docs/deploy/deploy-jobs#trigger-on-job-completion--) option in dbt Cloud Jobs allows for jobs not only to run on a schedule, but also one after another.
+- [**Job chaining:**](https://docs.getdbt.com/docs/deploy/deploy-jobs#trigger-on-job-completion--) The "Trigger Job On Completion" option in dbt Cloud Jobs allows for jobs not only to run on a schedule, but also one after another.
-- **Model timing tab:** The [Model Timing Tab](https://docs.getdbt.com/docs/deploy/run-visibility#model-timing) within each job run helps identify the longest-running queries on Snowflake within the particular job, in order to optimize them and save on platform costs.
+- [**Model timing tab:**](https://docs.getdbt.com/docs/deploy/run-visibility#model-timing) The model timing tab within each dbt Cloud job run page helps identify the longest-running queries on Snowflake within the particular job, in order to optimize them and save on platform costs.

 ### Wrapping up this step